aristoteleo/dynast-release/docs/pipeline_usage.rst

 Quantifying counts with :code:`count`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-:code:`count` parses the alignment BAM and quantifies the four RNA species (unlabeled unspliced, unlabeled spliced, labeled unspliced, labeled spliced) and outputs the results as a ready-to-use AnnData :code:`H5AD` file [CITATION].
+:code:`count` parses the alignment BAM and quantifies the four RNA species (unlabeled unspliced, unlabeled spliced, labeled unspliced, labeled spliced) and outputs the results as a ready-to-use AnnData_ :code:`H5AD` file.
 In order to properly quantify the above four species, the alignment BAM must contain specific BAM tags, depending on what sequencing technology was used.
 If :code:`align` was used to generate the alignment BAM, dynast automatically configures the appropriate BAM tags to be written.

 .. code-block:: text